 The USA share market is vast with more than 6,000 companies providing retail traders access to major companies and brands from all over the globe.
+The USA stock markets make up some of the biggest global markets in terms of both turnover as well as value; the market capitalisation for US listed companies in 2012 was a stunning $18.7 trillion compared to £3.3 trillion for UK listed ones.
 Given this, it is natural that you may be interested in trading on the USA stock market.
-After all, the US markets have the giant technology companies, such as Google and eBay, while the domestic markets are more inclined towards the stable types of companies, such as resources.
+After all, the US markets have the giant technology companies, such as Apple, Facebook, Intel, Google, Microsoft, and eBay, while the domestic markets are more inclined towards the stable types of companies, such as resources.
 But directly trading in the USA market can be a challenge.
 That's where spread betting can allow you access without leaving your domicile.

 Spread betting allows you to bet as many £ per point as you want on a stock or on the market indices.
 It's easy to get started with a small amount of money, and you don't have to pay a commission for the trade, as the spread bet broker earns his profit from the spread between the buy and ask prices he gives you.
 What's even better is that profits from betting in the UK and many other countries are tax-free, and don't attract capital gains tax.
 As you never own any shares, you also do not have to pay any stamp duty.